emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-# May 29th, 2024 Meetup
+# June 26th, 2024 Meetup

-Our next meetup is going to be on Wednesday, May 29th.
-Hybrid: remote on Jitsi, and in-person in c-base in Berlin.
+Our next meetup is going to be on Wednesday, June 26th.
+Most likely hybrid again.

 Want to do a presentation or an impromptu show-and-tell?
 Both are welcome.
 If you want to do a longer presentation, please let us know on the mailing list beforehand.

-During the first hour, in-person and remote will be connected, afterwards we'll split, also to give the in-person people a chance to mingle and have conversations in smaller groups.

 ### Location